19hours/sg-statutes/Acts/Property Tax Act.md

 (a) in the case of an appeal made under section 20A, dismiss the appeal or direct that such amendments as it thinks proper shall be made to the Valuation List for the year in respect of which the appeal was made and for the ensuing years; and

-(b) in the case of an appeal made under section 22, confirm, vary or rescind the proposal of the Comptroller.
+(b) in the case of an appeal made under section 22, confirm, vary or rescind the decision of the Comptroller.

 [24/73; 33/2002]

+[Act 38 of 2017 wef 23/10/2017]

 (2) The costs of an appeal to the Board under this Act shall be in the discretion of the Board and shall either be fixed by the Board or, on the order of the Board, be taxed by the Registrar, Deputy Registrar or an Assistant Registrar of the Supreme Court or the State Courts in accordance with the regulations made under section 72(1).